 What is a PSL-style face rating?

-Last updated: April 2026
+Last updated: May 2026

 Online, people often talk about looks using detailed scales and blunt feedback — sometimes called a PSL-style way of rating faces.
-You don’t need to be in any forum to use ChadMe: the app gives you a similar free AI face rating with trait-by-trait scores and honest breakdowns.
+You don’t need to be in any forum to use ChadMe: the app gives you a similar REAL AI face rating with trait-by-trait scores and honest breakdowns.

 What “PSL-style” usually means